First Advisor

 Physical Description

-1 online resource (41 p.)
+1 online resource (2, 33 pages)

 Abstract

-Cardiac output Increases by 30-50% during mammal Ian pregnancy.
-This Increase Is reflected by elevation In both heart rate and stroke volume.
-The primary mechanism of Increased stroke volume appears to be cardiac enlargement, rather than increased preload, afterload, or contractility.
-Animal studies have shown that enlargement of the heart occurs prior to an Increase In uterine blood flow during pregnancy and this type of enlargement can be mimicked by sex steroid administration.
+Cardiac output increases by 30-50% during mammalian pregnancy.
+This increase is reflected by elevation in both heart rate and stroke volume.
+The primary mechanism of increased stroke volume appears to be cardiac enlargement, rather than increased preload, afterload, or contractility.
+Animal studies have shown that enlargement of the heart occurs prior to an increase in uterine blood flow during pregnancy and this type of enlargement can be mimicked by sex steroid administration.

 Rights